 Ecommerce SEO can be complex.
 As you incorporate these best practices into your SEO strategy, it helps to create a workflow to make sure you don’t leave anything out.

-Keyword research is the cornerstone of any ecommerce SEO strategy—so much so that we’ve written an entire blog post on it.
+Keyword research is the cornerstone of any ecommerce SEO strategy—so much so that we’ve written an entire guide on ecommerce keyword research.

 The effectiveness of your SEO is very much dependent on your ability to target the right keywords.
 The goal is to find keywords that your target audience use when looking for your products, while taking into account the competition for those keywords.